jawn/budget/README.md

 - [X] bug if an imported file's contains a field in quotes followed by a space bad things happen
 - [X] bug if a file contains a date with space and year on 2 digits, bad things happen
 - [X] bug if a file contains more than 7 fields bad things happen
-- [X] buf if an import file contains already an Account in first field (hence not equal to "posted") import this file nonetheless, but keep the existing account name
+- [X] bug if an import file contains already an Account in first field (hence not equal to "posted") import this file nonetheless, but keep the existing account name
 - [X] select summary and detail expense for a year
 - [X] with detail, if the category has a CSV suffix, then filter on the categories in the file given as arg
+- [ ] after importing a file, tell how many transactions were imported, and list the transactions that were rejected because they are duplicates (on the Date, Amount, Name criteria)

 ## how to run the tests